amiuhle/kasisto/README.md

 ## Try it

-If no wallet is configured in the settings, Kasisto will default to a testnet wallet so it can be easily tested.
-Download [Monerujo](https://monerujo.io/) and create a testnet wallet.
-Note that you have to be on the old v6 testnet network, before the v7 (bulletproof) hardfork.
-You can use `testnet.kasisto.io` as a remote node.
+If no wallet is configured in the settings, Kasisto will default to a stagenet wallet so it can be easily tested.
+Download [Monerujo](https://monerujo.io/) and create a stagenet wallet.

 ## Getting Started